 In April of 2019 in his hometown of Baton Rouge and on the grounds of his alma mater, Scott Woodward was announced as LSU’s athletics director.
 Woodward has since reenergized the LSU family and set a vision for championships and an unwavering commitment to the student-athlete.

-“Returning home to the LSU family to lead the department of athletics is incredibly humbling and exciting,” Woodward said.
-“The state university has been a part of my life for more than five decades, and I know – and I embrace – the high expectations of Tiger Nation.
-We will win championships and we will do it the right way, representing LSU with pride and dignity every step of the way.
-I want to thank President Alexander for the opportunity of a lifetime and I cannot wait to get started.
-Geaux Tigers!”
+“This state and university has been a part of my life for more than five decades, and I know and I embrace the high expectations of Tiger Nation.
+We will win championships and we will do it the right way, representing LSU with pride and dignity every step of the way,” said Woodward at his announcement.

 Woodward earned a bachelor’s degree in political science from LSU in 1985.
 He is married to Nanette Dicharry and has two adult sons, Michael and Josh Evans.